2002–03 Serbia and Montenegro Cup

-The 2002–03 Serbia and Montenegro Cup (in fall season FR Yugoslavia Cup) was the eleventh and last under the name FR Yugoslavia and (after was the country renamed in February 2003) first season of the Serbia and Montenegro's annual football cup.
+The 2002–03 Serbia and Montenegro Cup (in fall season FR Yugoslavia Cup) was the eleventh and last under the name FR Yugoslavia and (after the country was renamed in February 2003) first season of the Serbia and Montenegro's annual football cup.
 The cup defenders (last winners of the FR Yugoslavia Cup) was Red Star Belgrade, but was defeated by FK Sartid in the final.

 First round

 Thirty-two teams entered in the First Round.
 The matches were played on 10, 11 and 18 September 2002.